pouryashirazian/volmesh/README.md

 ## How is the SDF computed?
 The input to our SDF calculation is a triangle mesh.
 The system reads the triangle mesh file from the disk and computes a half-edge representation in memory.
 We compute the axis-aligned bounding box (AABB) per the vertex list and embed a voxel grid with the specified voxel size to encompass the entire bounding box.
 In the next step, we compute a normal per each triangle face, followed by pseudo normals per each half-edge and vertex of the model.
 A pseudo normal for a half-edge is the weighted average of the normals associated with the adjacent faces to that half-edge.
 Similarly, the pseudo normal for each vertex is the weighted average of the normals per incident face.
-The weight is the incident angle of the triangle face at the associated vertex.
+The weight is the incident angle of the triangle face at the associated vertex (figure 3).

 | ![normal](https://github.com/pouryashirazian/volmesh/blob/main/docs/images/vertex_pseudo_normals.svg?raw=true&sanitize=true) |
 | :--: |
 | *Figure 3.
 The pseudo normal per each vertex is the sum of all angle-weighted normals per adjacent faces* |

 Next, the system computes the shortest distance from each point in the voxel grid to the triangle mesh.
 Per each voxel-grid point p, the system computes its intersection point q with the closest triangle feature.
-The intersection point q can belong to seven different areas of a triangle.
+The intersection point q can belong to seven different areas of a triangle (figure 4).

 | ![point-triangle regions](https://github.com/pouryashirazian/volmesh/blob/main/docs/images/point_triangle_regions.svg?raw=true&sanitize=true) |
 | :--: |